Montville, New Jersey: English settlement

 In 1712, William Penn bought a tract of land that included parts of modern-day Pequannock and Montville that included Pine Brook.

 In 1760, the first schoolhouse in the Montville township was built out of logs in Pine Brook.
 It was located on "the road leading to Boonton," which could refer to multiple northwest-facing roads including Changebridge Road.
 Additional schools were constructed in 1785, 1816, and 1852.

-During the American Revolutionary War (1775–1783), Montville was on a major military route from Morristown to the Hudson River.
+During the American Revolution (1775–1783), Montville was on a major military route from Morristown to the Hudson River.
 General George Washington's troops often took this route and Washington stayed in the Towaco section of what is now Montville Township in June 1780.
 The French troops under the leadership of General Rochambeau spent four days passing through Montville Township on their way to the War's final victory at Yorktown, Virginia, as part of a group of 5,000 soldiers, 2,000 horses, 500 oxen, possibly 900 cattle, artillery, boats and followers.

-The Mandeville Inn was established around 1770 and was pronounced "Mondeveil" by the Dutch, which in turn was corrupted to Montville.
+The Mandeville Inn was established circa 1770 and was pronounced "Mondeveil" by the Dutch, which in turn was corrupted to Montville.
 The Montville Inn was, up until July 2006, located at the site of the pre-Revolutionary War Mandeville Inn, which burned down in the early 20th century.
 Other sources attribute the township's name to its location in the mountains of Northern New Jersey.

 In 1809, the first store in Montville was opened by Conrad Esler.
-In 1820, Montville contained 16 houses, 2 bark mills, a grist mill, a cider mill and distillery, a blacksmith shop, a carpenter shop, a wheelwright shop, and a small store; at the time, Montville was considered a business center compared to nearby towns.
-By 1880, it contained 40 houses, a bark mill, two grist mills, a tannery, a saw mill, a rubber factory, two blacksmith shops, two taverns, and 2 stores.
+In 1820, Montville contained 16 houses, two bark mills, a grist mill, a cider mill and distillery, a blacksmith shop, a carpenter shop, a wheelwright shop, and a small store; at the time, Montville was considered a business center compared to nearby towns.
+By 1880, it contained 40 houses, a bark mill, two grist mills, a tannery, a saw mill, a rubber factory, two blacksmith shops, two taverns and two stores.

 The construction of the Morris Canal in this area was completed in 1828, bringing commercial navigation to the Montville/Towaco area.
 The mid-19th century saw the development of two smaller village centers set apart from Montville: Pine Brook, a fertile agricultural area in the Township's southern end, and Towaco, situated on the Morris Canal.

 In 1867, Montville and Boonton split off from Pequannock township.